Hiroshi Yoshida: Biography

 From November 1930 to February 1931, Yoshida and his eldest son, Tōshi, went on a sketching trip to India and Southeast Asia.
 It was his fourth travel abroad.
 He became so absorbed in sketching that after a full day of painting at one destination, he would take an overnight train to the next destination and sleep in the sleeping car.
 He chose a season when he could see the sunrise at Kanchenjunga under clear skies, and he checked the phases of the moon so that he could sketch the Taj Mahal on a full moon night.
 As a result of this sketching travel, he produced 32 prints in the India and Southeast Asia series.
+These included depictions of Indian landscapes, such as his 1931 woodblock print Ghat in Benaras (Benaresu no gatto).

+In 1938 Yoshida made the first of three trips to China as an official war artist.

 At the age of 73, Yoshida took his last sketching trip to Izu and Nagaoka and painted his last works The Sea of Western Izu and The Mountains of Izu.
 He became sick on the trip and returned to Tokyo where he died on April 5, 1950, at his home.
 From 1930 until his death in 1950 he produced about 250 woodblock prints.
 His tomb is in the grounds of the Ryuun-in, in Koishikawa, Tokyo.